ilci66/vue-first-project-notes/README.md

 *   Minimum amount of dom renders is handled like in the react, according to state changes (Virtual DOM)
 *   Using javascript expressions is ok (like in react) inside the mustache
 *   Vue has a lot to offer when it comes to handling user input, not that complicated either
+*   The lifecycyle methods work similar to react's I think, or can be mimicked easily
+*   Ref defnitiely works similarly

 ## Notes
 *   If you are using Vue to enhance server-rendered HTML and only need Vue to control specific parts of a large page, avoid mounting a single Vue application instance on the entire page.
 Instead, create multiple small application instances and mount them on the elements they are responsible for.